Kuwait Work Permit

 Passport and Kuwait Work Permit

 Passports bearing Israeli, Egyptian or Jordanian border stamps may cause some problems.
-The Kuwaiti government bans Israel nationals from entering the country.
+The Kuwaiti government bans Israeli nationals from entering the country.

 Kuwait Work Permit/Visa

-The prospect of earning salaries that are much higher than what foreigners can earn in their own countries is mayor temptation for many foreign nationals who come to work in Kuwait.
+The prospect of earning salaries that are much higher than what foreigners can earn in their own countries is a major temptation for many foreign nationals who come to work in Kuwait.

 Requirements for a Work Visa:

-- Valid Passport with a minimum of six (6) months prior to expiration date.
+- Valid Passport with a minimum of six (6) months prior to the expiration date.

-- One completed current visa application form as issued by Kuwait Ministry of Foreign Affairs
+- One completed current visa application form as issued by the Kuwait Ministry of Foreign Affairs

 - One passport-size photo.